mayankmw/Note_Book/README.md

-A WebApp for for storing notes individually for users.Built in MERN Stack.<br/>
+A WebApp for storing notes individually for users.Built in MERN Stack.<br/>
 How To Run -<br/>
 (1)- Run $ npm install in terminal for both API and UI Directories.<br/>
 (2)- In terminal of API run command - $ nodemon app.js<br/>